victor3r/react-dex/README.md

 - **React Js** — A JavaScript library for building user interfaces
 - **[PokeAPI](https://pokeapi.co/)**  — A RESTful API for Pokémon

-## 🚀 Getting started
+## 🚀 Getting started with the app

-1. Clone this repo using `https://github.com/victor3r/react-dex.git`
+1. Clone this repo using `git clone https://github.com/victor3r/react-dex.git`
 2. Move yourself to the appropriate directory: `cd react-dex`<br />

-### Getting started with the web app

-1. Run `npm` to install dependencies<br />
+3. Run `npm install` to install dependencies<br />
-3. Run `npm start` to start the web application
+4. Run `npm start` to start the web application

 ## 📝 License